michaelnisi/hattr/README.md

 # hattr - parse HTML

-This **hattr** package provides a simple HTML parser to efficiently transform HTML snippets into attributed strings.
+The **hattr** package provides a simple HTML parser to efficiently transform HTML into attributed strings.

 ## Goals